IDEA-Research-Group/AMADEUS/README.md

 ### Attack vectors

-This operation returns the of attack vectors by passing the path of a model.
+This operation returns the attack vectors by passing the path of a model.

 With the command ```python main.py -p fm/models/CVE-2020-29238.afm``` AMADEUS returns: